iszczesniak/cpp/generic/index.md

 (compile-tailored) for the type of the structure, and the type of the strcture elements used.

+**Generic programming** can operate on data that are not objects, e.g., C-style arrays, and so it is more general than object-oriented programming (that works with objects only).
+We can change the above example, so that it works not only with containers (which are objects), but on with C-style arrays too: we replace the calls to member functions `begin` and `end` with non-member function templates `std::begin` and `std::end`.

+{% highlight c++ %}
+{% include_relative motivation2.cc %}
+{% endhighlight %}

 <!-- LocalWords: lvalue lvalues rvalue -->